 Wine & Spirits

-The Roederer Estate Rosé is a blend of Pinot Noir and Chardonnay.
-For color, the winemaker prepares a small portion of Pinot Noir wine with extended maceration and adds about three to five percent to the blend before secondary fermentation, imparting a subtle salmon tinge.
+The Roederer Estate Rosé is a blend of pinot noir and chardonnay.
+For color, winemaker Arnaud Weyrich prepares a small portion of pinot noir wine with extended maceration and adds about three to five percent to the blend before secondary fermentation, imparting a subtle salmon tinge.
 Both the blend and addition of the small amount of red wine create a charming wine of discreet finesse.

 The Roederer Estate Brut Rosé is full and round with smooth flavors and fine persistent bubbles.
-The extra measure of Chardonnay contributes elegance and austerity, which balance nicely with the delicate fruitiness of the Pinot Noir.
+The extra measure of pinot noir contributes elegance and austerity, which balance nicely with the delicate fruitiness of the chardonnay.

 Wine Alcohol: 12.5%

 Aging: Aged a minimum of two years on the yeast